MubashirAhmed7/Custom-Calculator/README.md

 ## 🤝 Contributing

 - Pull requests are welcome!
-For major changes, please open an issue first.